Anca Dragan

 Open Questions

-- How can frontier AI systems preserve useful uncertainty about human goals without becoming evasive or unusable?
+- How can deployed AI systems preserve useful uncertainty about human goals without becoming evasive, indecisive, or easy to game?

-- What forms of feedback let people correct AI systems without being manipulated by the system's framing of the choice?
+- What feedback interfaces let people correct systems without being manipulated by defaults, framing, timing, or social pressure?

-- Can legibility, corrigibility, and deference be measured in deployed agents rather than only in simplified settings?
+- Can legibility, corrigibility, and deference be evaluated in real agent deployments rather than only in robot tasks or stylized games?

-- How should AI systems account for plural, changing, and influenceable human preferences?
+- How should AI systems account for plural, changing, and influenceable human preferences without turning pluralism into a product metric?

 Related Pages